11 Oak Street by Graham Cook

 When the original envelope containing the two checks later turned up at Urie Walsh’s office, the lawyer tried to deposit these canceled checks into his own trust account.
 Not unexpectedly, they bounced.
 To cover his tracks, Walsh publicly told everyone that it was Graham Cook who had bounced the checks on him.
 Walsh then illegally sued Graham (who was living in England at that time) for the money.

-This all set off a spiraling chain of events that included the abduction of Graham’s three-year-old son from Bristol, England to San Francisco by his ex-wife, and years of court battles where he was blocked again and again by inept, self-serving and corrupt representatives of the California justice system.
+This all set off a spiraling chain of events, as told by Graham, that included the abduction of his three-year-old son from Bristol, England to San Francisco by his ex-wife, and years of court battles where he was blocked again and again by inept, self-serving and corrupt representatives of the California justice system.
 At one point after the abduction of his son, Graham saw his former wife at the San Francisco Superior Court and the first words she said to him were, “If you had not bounced a check on your lawyer, none of this would have happened!”

 Heartbreaking & Unnerving Story